Firesphere/silverstripe-searcher/README.md

 # The actual query

 SELECT *,
-CASE WHEN ClassName LIKE '%ja%' THEN 1 ELSE 0 END AS searchmatch, \n CASE WHEN URLSegment LIKE '%ja%' THEN 1 ELSE 0 END AS searchmatch, CASE WHEN Title LIKE '%ja%' THEN 1 ELSE 0 END AS titlematch, CASE WHEN MenuTitle LIKE '%ja%' THEN 1 ELSE 0 END AS searchmatch, CASE WHEN Content LIKE '%ja%' THEN 1 ELSE 0 END AS searchmatch, CASE WHEN MetaTitle LIKE '%ja%' THEN 1 ELSE 0 END AS searchmatch, CASE WHEN MetaDescription LIKE '%ja%' THEN 1 ELSE 0 END AS searchmatch, CASE WHEN MetaKeywords LIKE '%ja%' THEN 1 ELSE 0 END AS searchmatch, CASE WHEN ExtraMeta LIKE '%ja%' THEN 1 ELSE 0 END AS searchmatch, CASE WHEN SearchKeywords LIKE '%ja%' THEN 1 ELSE 0 END AS keywordmatch, MATCH (Title,MenuTitle,Content,MetaTitle,MetaDescription,MetaKeywords,SearchKeywords) AGAINST ('ja') AS relevance FROM SiteTree WHERE (ShowInSearch = 1) AND (Status = 'Published') AND (ClassName LIKE '%ja%' OR URLSegment LIKE '%ja%' OR Title LIKE '%ja%' OR MenuTitle LIKE '%ja%' OR Content LIKE '%ja%' OR MetaTitle LIKE '%ja%' OR MetaDescription LIKE '%ja%' OR MetaKeywords LIKE '%ja%' OR ExtraMeta LIKE '%ja%' OR SearchKeywords LIKE '%ja%' OR MATCH(Title,MenuTitle,Content,MetaTitle,MetaDescription,MetaKeywords,SearchKeywords) AGAINST ('ja' IN BOOLEAN MODE))
+CASE WHEN ClassName LIKE '%ja%' THEN 1 ELSE 0 END AS searchmatch,

+CASE WHEN URLSegment LIKE '%ja%' THEN 1 ELSE 0 END AS searchmatch,

+CASE WHEN Title LIKE '%ja%' THEN 1 ELSE 0 END AS titlematch,

+CASE WHEN MenuTitle LIKE '%ja%' THEN 1 ELSE 0 END AS searchmatch,

+CASE WHEN Content LIKE '%ja%' THEN 1 ELSE 0 END AS searchmatch, CASE WHEN MetaTitle LIKE '%ja%' THEN 1 ELSE 0 END AS searchmatch,

+CASE WHEN MetaDescription LIKE '%ja%' THEN 1 ELSE 0 END AS searchmatch,

+CASE WHEN MetaKeywords LIKE '%ja%' THEN 1 ELSE 0 END AS searchmatch,

+CASE WHEN ExtraMeta LIKE '%ja%' THEN 1 ELSE 0 END AS searchmatch,

+CASE WHEN SearchKeywords LIKE '%ja%' THEN 1 ELSE 0 END AS keywordmatch,

+MATCH (Title,MenuTitle,Content,MetaTitle,MetaDescription,MetaKeywords,SearchKeywords) AGAINST ('ja') AS relevance

+FROM SiteTree WHERE (ShowInSearch = 1) AND (Status = 'Published') AND (ClassName LIKE '%ja%' OR URLSegment LIKE '%ja%' OR Title LIKE '%ja%' OR MenuTitle LIKE '%ja%' OR Content LIKE '%ja%' OR MetaTitle LIKE '%ja%' OR MetaDescription LIKE '%ja%' OR MetaKeywords LIKE '%ja%' OR ExtraMeta LIKE '%ja%' OR SearchKeywords LIKE '%ja%' OR MATCH(Title,MenuTitle,Content,MetaTitle,MetaDescription,MetaKeywords,SearchKeywords) AGAINST ('ja' IN BOOLEAN MODE))

 HAVING ( searchmatch > 0 OR keywordmatch > 0 OR titlematch > 0 OR relevance > 0 )

 ORDER BY searchmatch DESC, keywordmatch DESC, titlematch DESC, relevance DESC